-Domestic Violence - Framing Statements
+Domestic Violence - Framing Statements:

-- 1. Because violence is so common in many people's lives, I have begun to ask all my patients about it. - 2.
-I'm concerned that someone hurting you may have caused your symptoms. - 3.
-I don't know if this is a problem for you, but many of the people I see as patients are dealing with abusive relationships.
+- Because violence is so common in many people's lives, I have begun to ask all my patients about it. - I'm concerned that someone hurting you may have caused your symptoms. - I don't know if this is a problem for you, but many of the people I see as patients are dealing with abusive relationships.

-Domestic Violence - Direct Verbal Questions
+Domestic Violence - Direct Verbal Questions:

-- 1. Are you in a relationship with a person who physically hurts or threatens you? - 2.
-Did someone cause these injuries?
-Was it your partner or spouse? - 3.
-Has your partner or ex-partner ever hit you or physically hurt you?
-Has he or she ever threatened to hurt you or someone close to you? - 4.
-Do you feel controlled or isolated by your partner? - 5.
-Do you ever feel afraid of your partner?
+- Are you in a relationship with a person who physically hurts or threatens you? - Did someone cause these injuries?
+Was it your partner or spouse? - Has your partner or ex-partner ever hit you or physically hurt you?
+Have they ever threatened to hurt you or someone close to you? - Do you feel controlled or isolated by your partner? - Do you ever feel afraid of your partner?
 Do you feel you are in danger?
-Is it safe for you to go home? - 6.
-Has your partner ever forced you to have sex when you did not want to?
+Is it safe for you to go home? - Has your partner ever forced you to have sex when you did not want to?
 Has your partner ever refused to practice safe sex?